telerik/blazor-docs/components/chart/labels-template-and-format.md

 ## Templates

-To set a template for the corresponding label, use the `Template` property in the corresponding Label inner tag of the element you want to customize, for example, under `TelerikChartSeriesLabels` or under `TelerikChartValueAxisLabels`.
+To set a template for the corresponding label, use the `Template` property in the corresponding Label inner tag of the element you want to customize, for example, under `ChartSeriesLabels` or under `ChartValueAxisLabels`.

 After the example, you can find lists with the available fields you can use in templates.